A-Gr33n/Milestone-Project-4/README.md

 ![nutrition plan example-user stories](https://github.com/A-Gr33n/Milestone-Project-4/assets/120597058/d1314445-07cf-4f5e-8a4d-898569d0aa21)

-I want to view and purchase any items of interest and confirmation.
+I want to view and purchase any items of interest and require confirmation of purchase.

 Registered users can conveniently explore our product range by either selecting the 'All Products' tab for a comprehensive list or clicking on the 'Products' link to browse categorized selections.